chimeszn/alx-higher_level_programming/0x03-python-data_structures/README.md

 * 13-is_palindrome.c	C program that checks if a singly linked list is a palindrome

+* 100-print_python_list_info.c  	C function to compile in a shared library that prints info on a Python list

 * lists.h	Header file for the C program